 September’s #SpotlightOn is bought to you by Marcela from @SESussed… ‘When South East London Blog got in touch about working together I jumped at the chance.
 I was already a big fan of Rosanna’s work and her blog was hugely informative, especially when I first started writing about the area myself.
 So I am thrilled to … More #SpotlightOn: Peckhamite Abstract Artist Katrina Adams

-The Bridge House Penge is placed just outside of one of London’s iconic green spaces, Crystal Palace Park.
+The Bridge House Penge is situated just outside of one of London’s iconic green spaces, Crystal Palace Park.
 The pub is a south east London hot spot where customers can grab a drink and a bite to eat from the classic pub menu or enjoy a Sunday roast with all the trimmings.
-S.E.L.B tells you more… … More More than a pub, a thriving community hub – The Bridge House, Penge
+S.E.L.B tells you more… … More Restaurant Review – The Bridge House, Penge

 What do you do to help make the community greener?
 Recycle packaging and food scraps, use a compost or even a wormery?
 You may carry a reusable coffee cup, or offer those that do money off a cuppa?
 We’d love to know.
 It is always good to see individuals and local businesses moving towards a … More What do you do to help build a more sustainable, greener environment?
 A Spotlight On: Norwood Collective and the south London #LocalGreenHeroes